DrTimothyAldenDavis/SuiteSparse/README.txt

 edit that file.
 For example, to compile with your own BLAS:

     make BLAS=-lmyblaslibraryhere

+NOTE: Use of the Intel MKL BLAS is strongly recommended.
+The OpenBLAS can result in severe performance degradation, in CHOLMOD in particular.

 To list all configuration options (but not compile anything), do: